Delamater-Bevin Mansion: History

 The home was built by Cornelius Henry DeLamater in 1862 in the French Second Empire architectural style and was initially known as Vermland.
 DeLamater owned over 1000 acre of Eaton's Neck and the DeLamater Iron Work in NYC, where W. 13th St meets the Hudson River.
 The turret, engines, and weaponry on the Ironclad "Monitor" were built by DeLamater's foundry under the direction of noted marine engineer John Ericsson.
 DeLamater named his summer estate "Vermland" after the Swedish province where Ericsson was born, as the two men were best of friends and inseparable.
 After DeLamater's death on February 7, 1889, his Eaton's Neck estate was inherited by his wife, Ruth Oakley Caller DeLamater, who died on December 7, 1894, leaving the estate to their daughter Laura DeLamater Bevin.
 Over time, the house gradually became known as "The Bevin House.
 Laura DeLamater Bevin died on March 4, 1920, and her son Sydney Bevin inherited the property.

 During World War II, the exiled French writer and pioneering aviator Antoine de Saint-Exupéry rented The Bevin House, where he wrote much of the well-known novel The Little Prince in late 1942.
 He lived there with Consuelo de Saint-Exupéry, and they hosted their common friend Denis de Rougemont.

-Sydney Bevin died on May 29, 1960, and The Bevin House was sold to Charles William Foesell in 1964.
+Sydney Bevin died on May 29, 1960, and The Bevin House was sold to Frederick and June Froessel in 1965.
 In 1979, the estate was purchased by real estate developer Nikos Kefalidis, who commissioned an extensive restoration of the mansion.
 Kefalidis was killed in the crash of Swiss Air 111 on September 2, 1998.

 The Delamater-Bevin Mansion was added to the National Register of Historic Places in 1985.